This article was last updated on the April 28, 2018.

 Provided Child Theme

-Let's get started on installing our child theme, head to the members area as mentioned above, scroll down and you should see the child theme option like this:
+Let's get started on installing our child theme, head to the main dashboard area as mentioned above, scroll down and you should see the child theme option like this:

 Go ahead and click on that, which should present you with a screen like this: